BBaysinger/bb-portfolio/docs/engineering-standards.md

 Review guidance:

 - Ask what system is authoritative for this content in production.
+- Ask which environment is the current authoring origin and whether that affects only promotion workflow or is incorrectly leaking into runtime reads.
 - Ask whether the runtime path matches how editors are expected to publish changes.
 - Treat “import succeeded but page stayed stale until rebuild” as a design smell unless the route is explicitly documented as snapshot-published.